SickRickX2/appunti/CyberSec/Access Control.md

 >[!note] RFC 4949
 >"*A process by which use of system resources is regulated according to a security policy and is permitted only by authorized entities (users, programs, processes, or other systems) according to that policy*"

+### Capabilities
+Takes a subject oriented approach to access control.
+It defines, for each subject, the list of the objects for which has non-empty access control rights, together with the specific rights for each subject.
+>[!example] Example:

+#### Extended access control matrix
+Considers the ability of one subject to transfer rights, create another subject and to have ‘owner’ access right to that subject.